rust-lang/blog.rust-lang.org/posts/inside-rust/2024-10-01-this-development-cycle-in-cargo-1.82.md

 We're grateful for the feedback we've received!

 A particularly confusing aspect of the `fallback` strategy is that Cargo may select a dependency that is either
-- Too new for your `package.rust-version` because no MSRV-compatible version was available and so we did a `fallback` to an MSRV-incompatible one
+- Too new for your `package.rust-version` because no MSRV-compatible version was available and so Cargo did a `fallback` to an MSRV-incompatible one
 - Older than is needed by your package if your version requirement is too liberal and your package doesn't set `package.rust-version` but something else in your workspace does

 After several tweaks to Cargo's locking output (